dutch25/MapleGPQ-Solver/README.md

 # GPQ Stage 3 Solver

-A web-based solver for the **Great Pyramid Quest (GPQ) Stage 3** puzzle from MapleStory.
+A web-based solver for the **Guild Quest (GQ) Stage 3** puzzle from MapleStory.
 This interactive tool helps players find the correct item combination by analyzing feedback from NPCs.

 ## Overview